 - Have not been convicted of a felony or a significant misdemeanor.

-To begin the deferred action in Oklahoma process start collecting documents to show you have met all the listed requirements.
+To begin the Oklahoma DACA procedure process, you must start collecting documents to show you have met all the listed requirements.
 Most applications are approved within 90 days, if there are no delays.
 Approved applicants may receive an employment authorization card that is valid for 2 years and may be able to apply for a social security number and driver’s license in most states.

 Experience the Fry & Elder Difference